 D. Agenda for Board Discussion.
 Consideration and possible action:

 A. Martel reports that Burt Thompson sent out contracts for various road projects.
 They were listed separately as there may not be enough time to complete all projects.
 S. Schultz noted that contract pricing would be locked in at current rate, regardless of completion this season.
 Original road projects included are Moulton, Sugarbush, Barnes Park and Old Park Roads.
-Added road not completed last season is split with Milton Township which is East Erickson Road improvement.
-A section of Coleman road brought to Board attention by Burt Thompson.
+Added road not completed last season is split with Milton Township which is East Erickson Road AND A section of Coleman road.
 Antrim County Road Commission cost share program is allocating $24,634.00 to put towards projects.
-Township deposits 50% now on all roads discussed ($88,500.00) with final payment of $88,500.00 when completed.
-With current approved budget and County allocation, the Township would have an excess of $4,355.00.
+Township deposits 50% now on all roads discussed ($88,500.00) with final payment when completed.
 S. Schultz motions to approve original roads with the additions of Erickson Rd and Coleman Rd.
 Seconded and approved 4-0.

 E. Future Meeting and Hearings: